Muon beams towards muonium physics: progress and prospects: Introduction

 This article provides a brief review of the current status of experimental studies on muonium and its detection.
-Firstly, the global muon beam facilities in operation are introduced, including their key parameters and scientific applications, followed by a summary of the next-generation muon sources now under construction.
-In the context of muonium physics, major experimental topics include searches for new physics via muonium-to-antimuonium conversion, the precise measurement of the muonium Lamb shift, the 1S-2S transition, and its hyperfine structure.
-For each experiment, advancements in both technique and measurement precision are discussed, and future proposals are also reviewed.
-Finally, technologies for various muon- or muonium-based applications are summarized, along with an outline of their basic principles and recent progress, including $\mu$SR and MIXE techniques.
+It begins by introducing the global muon beam facilities, including their key parameters and scientific applications, followed by a summary of the next-generation muon sources and a discussion of future prospects of muon beam techniques.
+In the context of muonium physics, major experimental topics include searches for new physics via muonium-to-antimuonium conversion,high-precision measurements of the muonium Lamb shift, the 1S-2S transition, and the hyperfine structure, as well as investigations of antimatter gravity.
+For each area, recent advances in experimental techniques and measurement precision are discussed, and future proposals are also reviewed.
+Finally, technologies for various muon- or muonium-based applications (such as $\mu$SR and MIXE techniques) are summarized, along with an outline of their basic principles and recent progress.